tlenex/node-busmq/README.md

   // an error has occurred
 });
 bus.on('online', function() {
-  // the bus is online - we can create queues
+  // the bus is online - we can use queues, channels ans persistent objects });
-});
 bus.on('offline', function() {
   // the bus is offline - redis is down...
 });

-// or, connect to multiple redis instances bus.connect();
+// connect the redis instances bus.connect();
 ```